 You may make a Request to Correct or Clarify Order or Obvious Error within 15 days of the date of the decision.
 Only the hearing officer who heard and decided the case may correct or clarify his or her reasons.
 There is a fee of $50.
 You can specify the part(s) of the decision or order you are having trouble understanding or ask that a specific mistake be corrected or deal with an obvious error or inadvertent omission in the decision or order.

 Note: To appeal an order of possession based on a rent arrears claim, a utility arrears claim, or a continuous late payment of rent claim, a tenant must complete and submit an Application for Certificate of Payment of Rent to the Office of the Residential Tenancies, and pay the equivalent of one month's rent to the ORT.
 This money will be held in trust until either the conclusion of the appeal, or at any other time the director decides.
 Once a completed certificate and full one-month's rent has been received, the ORT will provide the tenant with a Certificate of Payment of Rent to the Office of Residential Tenancies.
-This certificate must be submitted to the Court of Queen's Bench with their appeal documentation.
+This certificate must be submitted to the Court of King's Bench with their appeal documentation.